MeJamoLeo/nixos-and-flakes-book/docs/introduction/index.md

 called [home-manager](https://github.com/nix-community/home-manager) is designed to manage user-level packages and configuration files within the user's home directory.

+> [!note]
+> nixos is for the system.
+(This config can effect every single user)
+> home-manager is alternative dotfiles (This config is for individual user)

 Due to Nix's features, such as being declarative and reproducible, Nix is not limited to managing desktop environments but is also extensively used for managing development environments, compilation environments, cloud virtual machines, and container image construction.
 [NixOps](https://github.com/NixOS/nixops) (an official Nix project) and [colmena](https://github.com/zhaofengli/colmena) (a community project) are both operational tools based on Nix.

+> [!note]
+> Nix is good not only for desktop environments.
+> - development environmets
+> - cloud virtual machines
+> - container

 ## Why NixOS?